7000 Oaks

 what might the world be like

-We sat in the truck at lunch
+We lounged in the truck at lunch

-with breads and würst and coffee,
+with breads and wurst and coffee,

-as Ulrike talked about acid rain,
+as someone talked about acid rain,

-how all Beuys' rabbits were dying,
+how all the rabbits were dying.

-Feeding the god, Matthias sang,
+Feeding the god, another said,

 this worship of the oak, pruning